surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 ## Order  (Ascending / Descending)

-To view the column data in ascending or descending orders, Click <b>Order</b> and choose the fields with desired combination, resulting on which the result in data section is displayed. as shown In the below image, descending order is applied to bets_usd (sum), the resultant for this is shown in descending order.
+To view the column data in ascending or descending orders, Click <b>Order</b> and choose the fields with desired combination, resulting on which the result in data section is displayed.

+As shown In the below image, descending order is applied to bets_usd (sum), the resultant for this is shown in descending order.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/34680d9c76d6eebc3cc6b1bb76af169b96af03c3/images/New_version5/TD_Reports_4.png)
 **Image 4**